Consistency is the key to success in any are of your life.

 4) Workout (with weights) everyday

-There’s all kinds of options you could use depending on your goals.
+There are all kinds of options you could use depending on your goals.

 The more options you implement, the better your results will be.